markoagidej/Contact-Management-System/README.md

 ## Other Features

-In addition to the actions you can take from the main menu, this program also features backups and restoring functionality!
+In addition to the actions you can take from the main menu, this program has a couple other features!

+### Backup and restoring Functionality

-Anytime you make a change to your contact data, the change will be reflected in a backup file.
+Whenever you make a change to your contact data, the change will be reflected in a backup file.
 You can reload all of your data from a backup by using the Import/Restore menu option.

+### Grouping

+Groups can be assigned to contacts to enhance you searchign capabilities.
+Contacts can belong to any number of the predefined groups:
+1. Friends
+2. Family
+3. Work